Olympics-Soccer-Japan make semis with shootout win, Spain survive late scare | Sports-Games

 Hosts Japan displayed nerves of steel as they edged out New Zealand 4-2 in a penalty shootout to reach the men's Olympic soccer semi-finals on Saturday, while Spain survived a scare in an extra-time win over Ivory Coast.

-Japan are the only team to maintain a perfect record in the group stage and is now just one win away from securing the first medal in men's soccer since claiming bronze at the 1968 Games.
+Japan are the only team to maintain a perfect record in the group stage and are now just one win away from securing a first medal in men's soccer since claiming bronze at the 1968 Games.
 They will next face Spain, who ended their 21-year wait to reach the final four with a 5-2 win over Ivory Coast.

+"We would've liked to have scored in the 90 minutes but New Zealand are a good team and really gave us a tough game," Japan coach Hajime Moriyasu told reporters.
+"It's going to be a tough game in the semi-finals, but we will stick together as a unit and battle it out to the death and try and reach the final."

 Defending champions Brazil never hit top gear but did enough to beat Egypt 1-0, thanks to a first-half strike from youngster Matheus Cunha.
-Brazil will next face the winners of the quarter-final between South Korea and Mexico.
+Up next for Brazil are 2012 gold medallists Mexico, who put on an attacking masterclass in a 6-3 rout of South Korea in Yokohama.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)